ETHBiots2018/spcrt/README.md

 A DAPP using the MetaMask framework was created.
 You can login with any username/password combination ☺.
-There are no external oracles (yet) that check if a phone was __actually__ recycled, so you can get tokens by using the *recylce* functionality.
+There are no external oracles (yet) that check if a phone was __actually__ recycled, so you can get tokens by using the *recyclce* functionality.

 The Ethereum smart contract for the demo lives at `0x0bd69bd276d7c0a205cd7096f65b69e14d369214` on the Rinkeby Test Net.